1j01/tiamblia-game/README.md

 * a charitable castle (mhm yup the castle),
 * and more!

-I'm making [a custom engine](https://github.com/1j01/skele2d) where everything is based on points and an integrated editor that can manipulate these points.
+I'm making a custom engine called [Skele2D](https://github.com/1j01/skele2d), where everything is based on points and an integrated editor that can manipulate these points.
 The core editor is basically done; you can select entities, drag them around, pose them, cut/copy and paste, et cetera.
 The animation editor needs undo/redo, frame reordering, and maybe variable delays.

-I'm in the process of extracting the engine out to [Skele2D](https://github.com/1j01/skele2d).
-I've switched to loading most of the code from the npm module, although it's published as uncompiled CoffeeScript for now.
+I'm loading most of the code from the npm module, but I've kept the `Entity` and `Terrain` classes in here (commenting them out entirely), because I think they should eventually be decoupled from Skele2D.
-I've kept the `Entity`, `Terrain`, and `World` classes in here because I think they should eventually be decoupled from Skele2D, because an entity system is very "personal", something you want to use specific to your game, and also not something you should have to need at all.
+I believe an entity system is very "personal", something you want to use specific to your game, and also not something you should have to need at all.
-You should be able to start off without a base `Entity` class, to start small.
+You should be able to start off without a base `Entity` class, to start small — if possible.

+I'm still working out the boundary between Skele2D and the game.
-Actually, the `World` class isn't even included in the package, even tho it's still essentially integral to the framework.
+Right now, the `World` class isn't included in the engine, even though it's still essentially integral to the framework.
-So, I'm working this out, progressively...
+I didn't really plan for separating the engine from the game, so it might be a challenge.
+One strategy might be to make Skele2D as much as possible be _just an editor_.
+I think the main value add is the editor, with its complex logic and simple UI.
+It still will take a lot to figure out (or simplify) the boundary; the editor does some rendering and needs to know and manipulate the viewport, and it needs to integrate with serialization in order to do undo/redo, and saving/loading.
+The editor also needs to know how to render previews of entities for the entities bar...

+To be clear, the parts are all working together right now, it's just the boundary that's not clear.

 ## Development Setup